The Osbournes: Overview

 The show was both famous and controversial for the family's frequent use of profanity, which was censored in MTV broadcasts of the series in the United States.
 In an interview, Ozzy stated that while he was happy that the Canadian broadcasts were uncensored, he preferred the censored version because the cursing was more noticeable due to the bleeps.
 The Canadian broadcasts on CTV and UK broadcasts on MTV and Channel 4 are uncensored.
 Some episodes were also aired uncensored to Australian audiences when shown on Network Ten.
 It is broadcast uncensored on MTV Australia.

-Contrary to popular belief, veteran singer Pat Boone never covered "Crazy Train" for the show’s theme.
+Contrary to popular belief, veteran singer Pat Boone never covered "Crazy Train" for the show's theme.
 The version audiences heard was actually performed by session singer Lewis LaMedica, who flew to Los Angeles specifically for the recording.
 Boone had previously covered "Crazy Train" for his 1997 album In a Metal Mood: No More Mr. Nice Guy, but this is not used in the series, although LaMedica would adopt Boone's big band style for his own version.
-Boone, a former neighbour of the Osbournes, later lamented "I'm flattered... but I wish they had used me.
-I would have done it for free."
+Boone, a former neighbour of the Osbournes, later lamented "I'm flattered, but I wish they had used me.
+I would have done it for free," while the show's executive producer Greg Johnston stated "We never suspected Pat Boone would give us that."

+Another common misconception is that Scottish singer Owen Paul was the inconsiderate neighbour who disturbed the Osbournes with an all-night singalong from his own backyard.
+While he was indeed present during the chaos which saw the family hurl various items—including a large baked ham—into their neighbour's garden, the actual homeowner confronted across the fence was Paul's friend, Charles Lewis.
+Paul has described this incident as the one aspect of his life that is most frequently misunderstood, claiming "Viewers thought I was [Ozzy's] multi-millionaire neighbour, but the truth is I was staying with a friend."

-Concurrent with the success of the series, Kelly launched a brief career as a singer, while Sharon hosted The Sharon Osbourne Show.
+Concurrent with the success of the series, Kelly launched a brief career as a singer, Jack presented his own series Union Jack, and Sharon hosted The Sharon Osbourne Show.
 The family also parodied their TV series during cameo appearances at awards shows and in the film Austin Powers in Goldmember.